KFBI1706/kodekalender/day02/README.md

 After finally solving the challenge I was really happy until I saw the runtime..
 Turns out FscanF is really slow, even rob pike hates it.
 Well I didn't know so I have to optimize
 * https://github.com/golang/go/issues/12275#issuecomment-133796990

-Usually I optimize my code a little bit after a solve and committ the changes, but this time I went a little crazy, chasing as low exec time as possible.
+Usually I optimize my code a little bit after a solve and commit the changes, but this time I went a little crazy, chasing as low exec time as possible.
 The result of that is what you see below.
-* This isn't good code at all, but it's interesting that the functionality is preserved and the exec time went from 0.9 to 0.19 all because of these optimization
+* This isn't good code at all, but it's interesting that the functionality is preserved and the exec time went from 0.9 to 0.019 all because of these optimization

 ```go
 package main